 How Do I Know Which or What Content That Violates Limited Originality Policy

-2. You must not upload a content that you download from other source and you have not make any meaningful changes, you have not edited it and you have not make any differences to that video.
-Check this article WHY YOU SHOULD BE CAREFUL ABOUT THE CONTENT TO UPLOAD ON YOUR FACEBOOK PAGE. to guide you how to edit a video and add some meaningful differences before you upload.
+6. You must not upload a content that you download from other source which you have not make any meaningful changes to it, you have not edited it and you have not make any differences to that video.
+Check this article Be Careful About The Content You Upload on Your Facebook Page to guide you more about adding some meaningful differences to your video before uploading them.
 Facebook always noticed this through the background music that was play in the video.

 If your Page has been strike for uploading content with limited originality of content here are some things you need to do to remove it.

 2. You need to appeal in your Creator Studio.
-Click Monetization then scroll to Policy Issues and enter you will see the review button, you follow all the necessary instructions after that click on Partner then click submit button to submit your appeal to Facebook review team.. they will review your page if they see that your page is complying with their monetization policies and by doing all what they expected from you .
-NOTE Your first appeal may rejected or denied don’t be sad that was how Facebook always does.
+Click Monetization then scroll to Policy Issues and enter you will see the review button, you follow all the necessary instructions after that click on Partner then click submit button to submit your appeal to Facebook Support Team.
+They will review your page if they see that your page is complying with their monetization policies and by doing all what they expected from you.
+NOTE Your first appeal may be rejected or denied don’t be sad that was how Facebook always does.
 Try again 7-14 days later.
 In some cases it takes 5-6 appeals in a week, a month or some months for Facebook to remove that violation.

 3. Make meaningful enhancements to your videos especially videos that you do not own.
 Here Facebook allow you to use another person’s videos or content you download from other sources but you must edit and add your own modification to it.
 Don’t just uploaded such video directly straight to your Page.
 Facebook don’t like that.
 Facebook wants you to increase it’s value through creative editing, use your own customize thumbnail, graphics and add your own intro at the beginning of the video.
 All the enhancements must be meaningful.

-4 The best thing you can do to your page in order to maintain your monetization eligibility is to always upload video that you produce yourself.
+4. The best thing you can do to your page in order to maintain your monetization eligibility is to always upload video that you produce yourself.
 This will make you have a free peace of mind that you wouldn’t get any automated monetization violation after or whenever you upload videos on your Page.

 Have you been flagged with this violation before?
 Have you submitted an appeal to Facebook review team or you have not?
 If you have not been flagged it means you’re doing a great job to your Page therefore you should maintain your monetization eligibility.
 So publishers what are your thoughts on this?
 Please share your thought in the comment section below.